openziti/ziti-builder/README.md

 # builder container for ziti-edge-tunnel

-This container image builds the ziti-edge-tunnel binary from source.
+This container image builds the `ziti-edge-tunnel` binary for Linux from source with statically-linked crypto libraries.
 This container image is available from Docker Hub as [openziti/ziti-tunnel-sdk-c-builder](https://hub.docker.com/r/openziti/ziti-tunnel-sdk-c-builder).

 ## Build ziti-edge-tunnel